laurakond/Artly/TESTING.md

 ### User testing

 The application was tested during the development and post-development stages.
 I have asked my friends and peers to notify me of any issues that might appear.
-No issues were reported/noted during the development and post-development.
+No issues were reported/noted during the development and post-development aside from already mentioned bug in the device testing section.

 [Return to Table of Contents](#contents)